streamr-dev/streamr-client-java/README.md

 If no error message handler is register then the error is logged.

 <a name="creating-streams"></a>
-## Creating Streams
+## Creating streams

-You create Streams via the `create(Stream)` method, passing in a prototype `Stream` object with fields set as you wish.
+You create streams via the `create(Stream)` method, passing in a prototype `Stream` object with fields set as you wish.
 The method returns the `Stream` object that was actually created.

 ```java
 Stream created = client.createStream(new Stream("Stream name", "Stream description"));
 ```

 <a name="looking-up-streams"></a>
-## Looking up Streams
+## Looking up streams

-You can look up Streams by `id`:
+You can look up streams by `id`:

 ```java
 Stream stream = client.getStream("id-of-the-stream");
 ```

-Or by the name of the Stream (expects an unique result):
+Or by the name of the stream (expects an unique result):

 ```java
 Stream stream = client.getStreamByName("My Fancy Stream");